-If you suffered injuries in a car accident another driver caused, you have the right to pursue compensation for your medical bills, lost wages, and other damages.
-Often times, the police report is the best source of information to help you build a strong car accident claim.
+If you suffered injuries in a car accident another driver caused, you have the right to pursue payment for your medical bills, lost wages, and other damages.
+Oftentimes, the police report is the best source of information to help you build a strong car accident claim.

-At D. Miller & Associates, PLLC, we can help you get a police report for a car accident in Houston.
-Call us today at 713-850-8600 for help with your case.
+Our team can help you get a police report for a car accident in Houston.

 You must know at least two of these details to get a copy of the report:

 - The date of the accident;

 - The names of the drivers or other people involved.

 You can purchase a copy of your report online for a $7.50 fee.
 It is important to note that the HPD only offers redacted reports online.
 These reports are missing key information, including the names and contact information of the drivers involved in the crash.
 For the full police report, you will need to request a copy in person.